Apple hosted a media event yesterday, here’s my usual opinionated commentary.

 Daring Fireball has an amusing commentary on the issue…

-The rumours of Apple replacing it’s hard-disk based mini line with flash based models were indeed true.
-The new Nano’s are MUCH slimmer with better battery life and colour screens.
-You can have any colour you like, as long as it’s black… or white.
+The rumors of Apple replacing it’s hard-disk based mini line with flash based models were indeed true.
+The new Nanos are MUCH slimmer with better battery life and color screens.
+You can have any color you like, as long as it’s black… or white.

 iTunes now offer the Harry Potter audio-books.
 As you might expect they are still overpriced… here’s a quick summary of the pricing of each one, compared to the audio CD, book and DVD’s (at Amazon.co.uk)

 - Philosopher’s Stone iTunes £17.95, CD £18.19, Book £4.79, DVD £9.97

 - Chamber of Secrets iTunes £18.95, CD £18.19, Book £4.79, DVD £8.97